PokemonGoMap/RocketMap/Tools/Icon-Generation/README.md

 ## Description

-This is a tool for generating RocketMap's base Pokémon icons.
+This is a tool to generate RocketMap's base Pokémon icons.

 ## Install